 “Working together to increase access to fresh and healthy food in Douglas County.”

-- Douglas County has a recently formed coalition that has worked an access to fresh produce through NWCSA Community garden and other gardens at agencies and churches that serve food to Douglas County citizens.
+- Douglas County formed a coalition that has worked toward access to fresh produce through NWCSA Community Gardens, Superior Housing Authority and area church sponsored gardens to increase fruit and vegetable consumption by Douglas County residents.

 - American Dietetic Association